0xDkXy/0xDkXy.github.io/content/about.md

 [extra]
 +++

+**Actively seeking a Summer 2025 internship in storage and memory.**

 I am a first-year CS Ph.D. student at Rutgers University working with [Prof.
 Sudarsun Kannan](https://people.cs.rutgers.edu/~sk2113/), concentrating on Operating System and Computer Architecture.
 Before that, I obtained my